MultipathogenGenomics/castanet/README.md

 ```
 Otherwise, all other parameters are as in the "GUI" quickstart guide (above).

+## Simplified CLI
+1. Ensure dependencies are installed and that the dependency check has been run successfully.
+1. Run a batch job, substituting ```<<InputFol>>``` with your input data folder and ```<<MappingRef>>``` with your mapping reference file path: ```$ python3 -m dev.castanet_lite -ExpDir <<InputFol>> -ExpName CastanetTest -SaveDir ./experiments -RefStem <<MappingRef>> -Batch True```
+1. Output will be saved in multiple folders (one for each read pair) in your SaveDir folder.
+A summary csv will be generated in the Castanet repository called {ExpName}.csv.

+## GUI
+1. Start an API server with ```$ castanet``` (or ```$ uvicorn app.api:app --port 8001``` if you haven't created an alias command, but make sure that your Castanet conda environment is active).
+Check that the Castanet startup message appears in your terminal window.
+1. Open your favourite web browser and visit following address for the Castanet GUI ```http://127.0.0.1:8001/docs```.
+1. Expand green drop-down for batch endpoint.
+Click "Try it out" button (top right of expanded green boxes).
+Amend the DataFolder argument to point towards your data folder (remembering to preserve the punctuation marks in the text box), then change the ExpName, SaveDir and RefStem arguments accordingly (see above).
+1. Output will be saved in multiple folders (one for each read pair) in your SaveDir folder.
+A summary csv will be generated in the Castanet repository called {ExpName}.csv.

 # Parameter descriptions
 All parameter descriptions with data typing can be found in the GUI: follow steps 1--3 in "GUI" section (above), then scroll down to "Schemas" section; boxes can be expanded to show details for data schema for each endpoint.
+N.b. this is a schema, NOT an API argument, so don't try copy-pasting it into the GUI dialogue boxes.
 ## /end_to_end/
 ```
-{
   "ExpDir": Folder containing your input data.
 Castanet expects this folder to contain only 2 files, i.e. your paired reads, in .fastq/.fastq.gz format.
   "ExpName": Run designation; your output folder will have this name.
   "RefStem": Path to file containing mapping references, in .fasta format